freeskylier/lier/Installation:-Linux.md

-Currently installation on Linux is only available on Ubuntu.
+Currently packaged installation on Linux is only available on Ubuntu.
 Contributions for other Linux distros and improvements to make better use of package managers are much appreciated.
+Other distros can also always [build from source](https://github.com/getlantern/lantern/blob/master/README.md#setting-up-a-development-environment).

 The invitation to lantern has a link to an installation script.
 This script: